a-chris/faenz/README.md

-**Faenz** a web analytics for smalls businesses and side projects.
+**Faenz is the web analytics for smalls businesses and side projects.**

 Faenz is a simple, open source, lightweight and privacy friendly web analytics, like a friendlier cousin to [Plausible](https://plausible.io/).
 GDPR Compliant.
 Cookie-free.
 Hostable on Render or your personal server with Docker images with no extra dependencies.

-Crafted with care using Ruby on Rails
+**A public demo of Faenz is available at https://faenz.acmecorp.dev, you can add your blog, e-commerce, whatever and track the visits.
+I'm running it as a funny experiment: everyone can add a domain and see how many visits the domains are collecting, everything is visible to anyone.**

 ![dashboard](readme/dashboard.jpeg)